1. Travel the world

 Learning a major international language such as Mandarin and Spanish will be of huge benefit to those thinking of entering the business world.
 For more information, take a look at the language courses we offer.

 5. Boost your resume with an internship abroad

-For college hopefuls and those looking to improve their job prospects in 2020, a gap year program could be the perfect time to get practical work experience.
+For college hopefuls and those looking to improve their job prospects, a gap year program could be the perfect time to get practical work experience.
 From a fashion internship in London to shadowing a doctor in a Nepalese hospital, work experience will help you stand out from the crowd.

 We provide a variety of internships including Medicine & Healthcare, Law & Human Rights, Journalism and more.
 This experience will provide you with basic skills and a confidence that’ll benefit you in your later studies or career.
 You’ll also have some great stories to share in future interviews.

-There is no good or bad way to spend your gap year in 2020, but bear in mind that future employers are likely to question how you spent your time.
+There is no good or bad way to spend your gap year in 2020 and 2021, but bear in mind that future employers are likely to question how you spent your time.
 Voluntary work, knowledge of a second language, travel, and work experience are all valuable additions to a resume.

 If you’d like to combine travel with volunteer work or internship experience, then take a look at Gap Year Projects abroad.
 And if you want to combine all three, then our all-inclusive Global Gap Year program is for you.
-We’ll make sure you get the best of everything in 2020.
+We’ll make sure you get the best of everything.